SWEET BITTER BLUES

 Sweet Bitter Blues is a non-fiction book, a co-authorship between blues musician Phil Wiggins and scribe Frank Matheis, publisher of thecountryblues.com and a contributing writer to Living Blues magazine.
 The authors share a lifelong love of the acoustic blues.
 Longtime acquaintances, the writing partners rekindled a friendship when Frank wrote a cover story about Phil in Living Blues magazine.
 In the course of the project, the duo decided to partner up on a book to tell the underrepresented story about the acoustic blues scene in and around Washington, D.C.

-The book will be released by the prestigious University Press of Mississippi on March 16, 2020!
+Released by the prestigious University Press of Mississippi, American made Music series, in March 16, 2020.

 Phil Wiggins is the recipient of the NEA National Heritage Fellowship (2017), the highest honor the United States bestows on the Traditional Arts.
 He is a two-time winner of the prestigious W.C.
 Handy Blues Award in 1984 for Best Traditional Album of the Year and in 1987 as Entertainers of the Year.
 He has played the White House for Bill and Hillary Clinton, performing with B.B.
 King.
 Cephas & Wiggins played Carnegie Hall, Royal Prince Albert Hall in London and the Sydney Opera House, as well as small venues worldwide, touring every continent except Antarctica.
 Phil has recorded more than a dozen critically acclaimed albums, including on Flying Fish and Alligator Records.
 Phil Wiggins as well as Cephas & Wiggins have been featured in major music magazines, including on the cover of Living Blues, and the Washington Post, the New York Times, the Chicago Tribune and many more.